Governor of Jakarta: Elections

 This first government was held by a mayor until the end of 1960, when the office was changed to that of a governor.
 The last mayor of Jakarta was Sudiro, until he was replaced by Dr Sumarno as governor of the province.
 In August 2007, Jakarta held its first ever election to choose a governor, whereas previously the city's governors were elected by members of DPRD.
 The poll is part of a country-wide decentralisation drive, allowing for direct local elections in several areas.
 Elections for governor and deputy governor are held for a fixed five-year term.

 Most recent election

-The most recent election was held in Jakarta on 15 February 2017.
-There were 3 contesting pairs in that election, but no one obtained 50% of the vote.
-As per law, a runoff election was held between the top two pairs on 19 April 2017.
-The official results of the election is Anies Baswedan - Sandiaga Uno won the election with 57.96% of vote defeating Basuki Tjahaja Purnama - Djarot Saiful Hidayat, who got 42.04% of the vote.
+The most recent election was held on 27 November 2024 to elect both the governor and vice governor of Jakarta for the 2025 to 2030 term.
+The election was held as part of local elections for governors, regents, and mayors across 36 other provinces in Indonesia.

-List of governors
+List of mayors/governors

 Below is a list of Mayors and Governors who have held office in the regional government district of Batavia in the Dutch East Indies until its transformation to Jakarta in Indonesia from the formation of the office in 1916.